 - Copy/paste HTML code provided into your website.
 You may need to customize the style of the form to make it fit the appearance of your website.

-There is 2 ways to create new fields in BigMailer:
+There are 2 ways to create new fields in BigMailer:

-- Add them on the Fields page (see above) before importing or collecting data
+- Add them on the Fields page (from the menu under your brand name in the header) before importing or collecting data.

-- Create new fields during the import step and map your columns in the file with data to new fields.
+- Create new fields during the import step where you can map your columns in the file with data to new fields.

 Once you define fields they can be used to: